Charlotte Church

-Charlotte Maria Church (born Charlotte Maria Reed, 21 February 1986) is a Welsh singer-songwriter, actress, television presenter and political activist from Cardiff.
+Charlotte Maria Church (born Charlotte Maria Reed, 21 February 1986) is a Welsh singer-songwriter, actress, and television presenter from Cardiff.

-Church rose to fame in childhood as a classical singer before branching into pop music in 2005.
-By 2007, she had sold more than 10 million records worldwide including over 5 million in the United States.
+As a child, Church was a popular classical singer with a less-successful attempt to move into pop music in 2005.
+By 2007, she had sold more than ten million records worldwide including over five million in the United States.
 She hosted a Channel 4 chat show titled The Charlotte Church Show.
 Church released her first album in five years, titled Back to Scratch, on 25 October 2010.
 Church is a soprano.

-In recent years, Church has become engaged in political activism which has included support for the Labour party across the UK, and Plaid Cymru in Senedd elections in Wales.
-Church is also a supporter of Welsh independence.
+Church has embraced political activism, supporting Jeremy Corbyn when he led the Labour Party, Plaid Cymru in the Senedd elections, and the cause of Welsh independence.

 Early life

-Church was born Charlotte Maria Reed in Llandaff, a district of Cardiff, Wales, the daughter of Maria (née Cooper) and Stephen Reed, a computer engineer.
-Her parents separated when she was two, and she was subsequently raised by her mother who brought her up as a Roman Catholic.
+Church was born Charlotte Maria Reed on 21 February 1986 in Llandaff, a district of Cardiff, Wales to Maria and computer engineer Stephen Reed.
+Her parents separated when she was two, and she was raised by her mother who brought her up as a Roman Catholic.
 In 1992, Maria married her second husband, James Church, who adopted Charlotte in 1999.
-She has four siblings; two younger half-brothers through her biological father, Luke and Alexander, and two older adoptive half-siblings from her adoptive father's previous marriage, Elisha and Andrew.
-Her musical break came at age 11 when she sang Andrew Lloyd Webber's "Pie Jesu" over the telephone on the television show This Morning in 1997, followed by her performance on ITV's Big, Big Talent Show in 1997.
+She has four siblings: two younger half-brothers, through her biological father, and two older step-siblings from her adoptive father's previous marriage.

-A request to sing "Pie Jesu" at Rupert Murdoch's 1999 wedding to Wendy Deng led to concerts at Cardiff Arms Park, the Royal Albert Hall and opening for Dame Shirley Bassey in Antwerp.
-It was later revealed the Murdoch and Church's management at the time persuaded Church to waive a $100,000 payment for singing at Murdoch's wedding in return for "good press".
+Charlotte's musical break came at age 11 when she sang Andrew Lloyd Webber's "Pie Jesu" over the telephone on the television show This Morning, followed by her performance on ITV's Big, Big Talent Show the same year.
+Subsequent to a request to sing "Pie Jesu" at Rupert Murdoch's 1999 wedding to Wendy Deng, it was revealed that Murdoch and Church's management at the time persuaded Church to waive a £100,000 payment for singing at his wedding in return for "good press".
 Church also received a vocal scholarship to Howell's School Llandaff in Cardiff where she started in 1998, after leaving The Cathedral School, Llandaff.
 With help from tutors, she was able to manage both performing and school work, and said in many interviews that she was "just like every other girl her age".
 She left school at age 16.